 At the rocks we saw a Dassie Rat within seconds of arriving.
 Western Rock Elephant Shrews seemed particularly common there and we must have spotted half a dozen in an hour or two.
 I did see a mongoose, running through the bush just below the rocks, but it was a Slender Mongoose, not a Black Mongoose.
 There were also Rock Hyraxes here and Namaqua Rock Mice.

 Back at the lodge Mike had spotted a Bushveld Sengi when he was setting his traps before I arrived but we couldn’t catch or see another one.
 Our only captures that night were several Bushveld Gerbils.

-An hour’s spotlighting along the entrance road to the farm produced a Dik Dik, a couple of Bush Duikers and several Cape Hares.
+An hour’s spotlighting along the entrance road to the farm produced a Damara Dik Dik, a couple of Bush Duikers and several Cape Hares.

 I spent my final night at Swakopmund, a medium sized town (by Namibian standards) on the coastline where the Atlantic meets the Kalahari.

 The desolate coast here is a special place, and also home to some special mammals including Littledale’s Whistling Rat, one or more Round-eared Sengi species and Setzer’s Hairy-footed Gerbil, which has a very restricted range.
 I was kindly given some GPS locations to look for each species from local naturalist Sean Braine who runs Batis Birding Safaris.